 Try to plan activities and routes where shade is available.
 If you know none will be, consider bringing your own.
-Light, wide brim hats and umbrellas can keep the sun off.
+Light, wide-brim hats, and umbrellas can keep the sun off.

 Then add more water.
 Dehydration is dangerous and water is still the best way to combat it.
-Flavored drinks, while not idea for rehydration, are a good alternative because they can encourage folks, especially younger ones, to drink more fluids.
+Flavored drinks, while not ideal for rehydration, are a good alternative because they can encourage folks, especially younger ones, to drink more fluids.
 “While working at Pinnacle Mountain State Park one 4th of July, I hiked up the mountain with a backpack filled with bottled water.
-By the time I reached the summit I was out of water—I had given it all away to groups hiking up the mountain on that hot day who hadn’t brought any water at all.”
+By the time I reached the summit, I was out of water—I had given it all away to groups hiking up the mountain on that hot day who hadn’t brought any water at all.”

 Be honest with yourself.